masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/Divider/doc/index.en-US.md

 cover: https://gw.alipayobjects.com/zos/alicdn/5rWLU27so/Dividers.svg
 ---

-The v-divider component is used to separate sections of lists or layouts.
+The MDivider component is used to separate sections of lists or layouts.